Sustainable Water Management at Home

 In the 21st Century, access to a sustainable supply of clean drinking water and smart management of our water resources will be one of the defining challenges not just for Milwaukee, but for cities around the world.
 Through its Water Centric City initiative, the City of Milwaukee will showcase leadership in managing natural water resource assets in a sustainable and resilient way.

-These nine principles are consistent with the International Water Association's Water-Wise Cities seventeen principles, which Milwaukee has also endorsed.
+These seven principles are consistent with the International Water Association's Water-Wise Cities seventeen principles, which Milwaukee has also endorsed.

 The Water Centric City initiative is a program of the City of Milwaukee's Environmental Collaboration Office (ECO).
 ECO strives to make Milwaukee a world class eco-city.
 ECO develops award winning programs that improve people’s lives and the economy while protecting and restoring the natural ecosystems that support our long term prosperity.
 ECO also implements the City’s ReFresh MKE sustainability plan.